solarslurpi/GrowBuddies/docs/snifferbuddy.md

 :::

+(materials)=
 ### Materials

 - [SCD30 sensor](https://www.adafruit.com/product/4867) component. _Note: I have successfully used and SCD40 sensor.
 The challenge is it is not by default in the Tasmota Sensors build.
-Other sensors can be added if needed._
+Other sensors can be added if needed.
+It takes mucking around in the code._
 - [ESP8286](https://www.aliexpress.us/item/2251832645039000.html) component.
 - Photoresistor and 10K through hole resistor.
 I had alot of these kicking around.
 I bought something similar to [this kit](https://amzn.to/3yNZtZd).
 - 3D printer and PLA filament for printing out [the enclosure](enclosure).